HUMILITY AND THE HOSPITAL ROOM

 I never want to forget the moment I realized I could love a man… when I was sure those places in my heart were long since dead.

-I never want to forget the freedom of embracing vulnerability as gift rather than fearing it.
+I never want to forget the freedom of embracing vulnerability as a gift rather than fearing it.

 My deepest desire is to do the same for those who sit in my office.
 I am reminded now, more than ever, how my thoughts, feelings, and behaviors affect my clients.
 May I ways remember what it is like to be treated less than human when very human needs are present.